-Kensington & Chelsea now
+Kensington and Chelsea now

-Kensington & Chelsea is a unique location at the heart of London.
+Kensington and Chelsea is a unique location at the heart of London.

-Although primarily a residential area, the Borough is also home to internationally recognised shopping centres, significant office provision, a major internationally renowned arts and museum complex and the second largest number of hotel beds in London.
+Although primarily a residential area, the Borough is also home to internationally recognised shopping centres, significant office provision, an internationally renowned arts and museum complex and the second largest concentration of hotel beds in any London Borough.
 All this and much more is packed into just five square miles of land.

-The Borough has an outstanding architectural heritage, demonstrated by the fact that 70% is covered by conservation areas and there are 3891 listed buildings, several of national and international importance.
+Kensington and Chelsea has an outstanding architectural heritage.
+Seventy percent of the Borough is covered by conservation areas and there are 3891 listed buildings, many of national and international importance.

-Kensington & Chelsea has a population of around 190,000 and is the most densely populated Borough in the United Kingdom at 153 people per hectare.
+Kensington and Chelsea has a population of around 190,000 and is the most densely populated Borough in the United Kingdom with 153 people per hectare.

 This is a Borough of extremes of wealth and poverty.
-The wards of Golborne and St. Charles are the areas which are most deprived in Kensington and Chelsea and are in fact among the 10% most deprived wards in England.
+The wards of Golborne and St. Charles are the areas which are most deprived in Kensington and Chelsea and are among the ten per cent most deprived wards in England.
 In contrast, seven wards in the Borough are amongst the least deprived.

-Residents trace their origins to many parts of the world, including Africa and the Caribbean, the USA, Middle East, the Republic of Ireland, Eastern and Central Europe, the Horn of Africa, Central and South America, Australia, Canada and New Zealand.
-A significant number of people from all the world religions are to be found living locally, particularly Christianity, Islam, Sikhism, Hinduism and Judaism.
+There are 100 languages spoken in the Royal Borough schools.
+Residents trace their origins to many parts of the world, including Africa and the Caribbean, the USA, Middle East, the Republic of Ireland, Eastern and Central Europe, Central and South America, Australia, Canada and New Zealand.
+A significant number of people from all the world religions are to be found living locally, including many denominations of Christianity, Islam, Sikhism, Hinduism and Judaism.
+The Borough also has a large population of refugee and asylum seekers.

-Kensington & Chelsea has an active and lively community and voluntary sector, with over 350 residents and amenity groups and over 300 voluntary organisations.
+Kensington and Chelsea has an active and lively community and voluntary sector, with over 350 residents and amenity groups and over 500 voluntary organisations.